Saanlima/Pepino/Projects/Snake/README.md

 This is a port of the Snake game first posted at http://www.instructables.com/id/Snake-on-an-FPGA-Verilog/

 The keyboard keys W,A,S,D are used to control the direction of the snake.
+DIP switch 0 (the right most switch) is the game start/reset input.

 The snake grows by four blocks each time the snake head hits the apple (controlled by parameter)